mdb/mdb.github.io/content/blog/2021-06-22-transforming-terraform-outputs-to-markdown-with-terraputs.md

   -heading "Terraform outputs for `$(terraform workspace show)`"
 ```

-...could be used to give the resulting markdown a custom heading, such as:
+...which could result in a custom heading clarifying context, such as the output values' environment or [workspace](https://www.terraform.io/docs/language/state/workspaces.html):

 ```txt
 # Terraform outputs for `production-aws-us-east-1`